openlegend/core-rules/core/SRD.md

 **Projectile weapon attacks** can target foes within their range at no penalty.
 Attacks suffer disadvantage 1 per extra range increment beyond the first, to a maximum of disadvantage 2 at three times the weapon’s range.

-**Supernatural attacks** have a range according to the attribute being used, as detailed in the Supernatural Attack Range table.
-Unlike projectile weapons, supernatural attacks cannot extend beyond their normal range.
+**Extraordinary attacks** have a range according to the attribute being used, as detailed in the Extraordinary Attack Range table.
+Unlike projectile weapons, extraordinary attacks cannot extend beyond their normal range.

 \NextTableColumns{OCT{1}}